jhmeel/IPS/README.md

 # IPS
 Intrusion Prevension System for Webservers

-o run the project ensure to install all dependencies for both client and the IPS by running npm install;
+To run the project ensure to install all dependencies for both client and the IPS by running npm install;
 afterwards you can run in develelopment by running npm run dev